GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

 - **Tank level**: If a [TofnLED](/accessories/tofnled.md) is installed, the current water level in the water tank is shown in percent.
 When the water level is below 20%, a notification is displayed to fill the water tank.
 When no TofnLED board is installed, the graph permanently shows the maximum water level.

-- **System uptime**: Shows how long the machine has been switched on.
+- **System uptime**: Shows for how long the machine has been switched on.

 - **Shot weight**: Shows the shot weight in grams for the current profile.
 On the embedded UI the weight can be adjusted temporarily in 1g increments by tapping the '+' and '-' buttons or by tapping the weight field and using the number pad.